wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

 ### Define a map

-Next, define a map called `PARAM_DEFINITIONS` which contains the types of each parameters used for the operation.
+Next, define a map called `PARAM_DEFINITIONS` which contains the types of each parameter used for the operation.

 ??? example "Click to view a sample class written for an SP create workflow handler"
     ``` java